nosilver4u/ewww-image-optimizer/readme.txt

 * updated: Pngquant binary to version 2.12.5
 * updated: cwebp requires Mac OS X 10.14
 * updated: FreeBSD 10 is EOL, version 11 is the supported/tested version

-= 5.0.0 =
-* added: use native lazy load attributes to supplement lazy loader and make placeholders more efficient
-* added: GCS sub-folder rewriting with ExactDN for cleaner URLs
-* added: option to optimize original versions of scaled images for WP 5.3
-* added: ability to erase optimization history from Tools page
-* changed: define EWWWIO_WPLR_AUTO (any value) to enable auto-optimize on images from WP/LR Sync
-* changed: thumbnails could be converted even if original was not
-* changed: Show Optimized Images table moved to Tools menu
-* fixed: full-size image optimization not deferred if scaled by WP 5.3
-* fixed: data-width and data-height attributes missing when JS WebP active
-* security: rewrote escapeshellarg() wrapper to be more secure

 = Earlier versions =
 Please refer to the separate changelog.txt file.